aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Eligible profile rules

-A profile can appear in Explore only if:
+A profile can appear in normal Explore only if:

 * Profile completion status is `complete`
 * User visibility is enabled